hamadali5865-creator/hamadali5865-creator/README.md

 # 💫 About Me:
 <br><br>Hi!
 I'm a passionate Frontend Developer who enjoys building clean, responsive, and user-friendly websites.
-I work with HTML, CSS, JavaScript, Bootstrap, and React to create modern web experiences.<br><br>🌱 Currently improving my frontend development skills and learning new technologies.<br>💻 I enjoy turning ideas and designs into functional websites.<br>🚀 My goal is to become a skilled and creative web developer.<br>
+I work with HTML, CSS, JavaScript, Bootstrap, and React to create modern web experiences.<br><br>🌱 Currently improving my frontend development skills and learning new technologies.<br>🐱‍🏍 I enjoy turning ideas and designs into functional websites.<br>🚀 My goal is to become a skilled and creative web developer.<br>

 ## 🌐 Socials: